fvmoraes/api-go-gin/README.md

 ### Basic informations:
 > This project contains 7 API's endpoints, 6 of which are directly linked with a CRUD process to a postgres database.

-> For basic interaction, you can use Swagger (via browser) or Insomnia, importing the yaml that contains the essential config to init the use.
+> For basic interaction, you can use Swagger (via browser) or Insomnia (importing the yaml that contains the essential config to init the use).

 > The postgres database and the pgadmin are already configured, ready for use.